lalitchilka/lalitchilka/README.md

 ## I'm a Developer and I like learning new things!

-- 🔭 I’m currently working as a Senior Software Engineer at Nik.
+- 🔭 I’m currently working as a Senior Software Engineer at Nike.
 - ⚡ Fun fact: I love cycling and running.

 ## Spotify Playing 🎧